Providing non-dilutive capital to restaurant brands.

 Nicolas (Nick) Mindel

-Helped found Amberstone, a $45 million CPG fund as a partner in 2020.
-Previously, co-founded Trail Post Ventures in 2017, a fundless sponsor focused on Restaurants and CPG.
-Before Trail Post, was with Piper Jaffray, a leading, middle-market, investment bank, as a member of the consumer investment banking team, working on transactions in the restaurant and food/beverage spaces.
+Helped found Amberstone, a $45M CPG fund, as a partner in 2020.
+Previously, co-founded Trail Post Ventures in 2017, a fundless sponsor focused on restaurants and CPG.
+Before Trail Post, he was with Piper Jaffray, a leading, middle-market, investment bank, as a member of the consumer investment banking team, working on transactions in the restaurant and food/beverage spaces.

-Began career with North Point Advisors, a leading Restaurant focused Investment Bank leading transactions in Church's Chicken, Flynn Restaurant Group, Caribou Coffee, and Papa Murphy's Pizza.
+Nick began his career with North Point Advisors, a leading Restaurant focused Investment Bank leading transactions in Church's Chicken, Flynn Restaurant Group, Caribou Coffee, and Papa Murphy's Pizza.

 Born and raised in California and attended the University of Southern California, earning a BA in both Economics and Political Science.
 Also earned an MBA from USC, graduated Dean’s List, and was chosen as the recipient of the Provident Investment Counsel Endowed Scholarship.